WFU-HPC/deac-docs/source/beginner-quickstart_03_jobs.rst

 Job Templates: Prerequisites and Provisos
 ==========================

--  Before submitting any jobs, please read **and** understand the `Cluster:User Agreement </Cluster:User_Agreement>`__.
+*  Before submitting any jobs, please read **and** understand the `Cluster:User Agreement </Cluster:User_Agreement>`__.

--  Be sure to read the `SLURM:Torque Conversion
-   Script </SLURM:Torque_Conversion_Script>`__ instructions for converting legacy scripts.
--  Note that any given system is using approximately 1GB of its memory for operating system and filesystem purposes.
+*  Note that any given system is using approximately 1-4GB of its memory  for operating system and filesystem purposes.

--  When configuring your jobs, please use 1GB less of memory than the blade claims to have.
+*  When configuring your jobs, please use 1GB less of memory than the  blade claims to have.

--  The *generalGrp* fair share group is provided here.
+*  The *generalGrp* fair share group is provided here.
 Please replace that with your designated fair share group.

--  You **must** specify an email address even if you do not want notifications
+*  You **must** specify an email address even if you do not want notifications

 Serial Jobs
 ===========

--  Serial jobs only use a single processor
+*  Serial jobs only use a single processor

 Single processor job, 128MB RAM with 96 Hour Time Limit
 -------------------------------------------------------